 Awne is an approach to art-making where natural farming, agroforestry, Buddhism, cosmo centric farming, biocultural systems, forest gardening and biomimicry meets sound and art.
 By looking at different ways of positioning yourself as nature (instead of in nature), you can take a different approach to your own practice.

-Using and exploring this approach to your practice it might increase your awareness of different processes that occur around us, the complexity of these processes, the sustainability of your practice and your place as nature.
-TCF presented the project during the online version of Unsound festival in October last year.
+Using and exploring this approach to your practice might increase your awareness of different processes that occur around us, the complexity of these processes, the sustainability of your practice and your place as nature.
+TCF presented the project during the online version of the Unsound Festival in October last year.
 A generative audiovisual trip where mushrooms, flying seeds and swarmy robotic and replicating digital structures are entangled with human existence.

 The workshop will consist of introducing this system, applying it to your own practice (music/art/can also be applied to other fields), and lowering your impact on the environment while being active in your field.
 The participants will attempt to create a piece of sound/art/text/anything based on this approach during the workshop.

-There’s still a few places left to participate in the workshop.
+There are still a few places left to participate in the workshop.
 Register here.